River cruising in North America

-Lakes Superior, Michigan, Huron, Erie and Ontario comprise the largest group of freshwater lakes or ‘inland seas’ in the world.
+North America lake cruises feature Lakes Superior, Michigan, Huron, Erie and Ontario which comprise the largest group of freshwater lakes or ‘inland seas’ in the world.
 Connected to one other via the St Lawrence River, the five lakes, formed more than 14,000 years ago by retreating ice sheets, span an impressive arc of iconic cities.
 From the towering skyscrapers and deep-dish pizzas of Chicago and the hip distilleries of Detroit to Michigan’s golden shorelines, lake cruisers will experience a huge slice of Americana.
 Each enormous lake is the centre of its own micro-world, offering beaches, dunes, resort towns and lighthouses, while the countless dairy farms and fruit orchards that blanket the region means fresh pie and ice cream is never in short supply.
+A North American lake cruise opens up the country for both seasoned and new visitors to the USA.
 Victory Cruise Lines and USA River Cruises offer itineraries covering off all five great lakes, with the former cruising from Chicago to Toronto (or reverse) while also taking in the cities of Detroit and Cleveland, as well as the incredible Niagara Falls.

 New Orleans, Louisiana